-A position designated as Full-time by Council, comprised of 1820 hours, 35 hours in a 7-day period, annually (also referred in ArticleSection 6, 1. g.).
+A position designated as Full-time by Council, comprised of 1820 hours, 35 hours in a 7-day period, annually (also referred in Section 6, 1. g.).
 The designation of positions is kept in Human Resources.

-Permanent Regular Part-time Position
+Regular Part-time Position

-A position designated as Permanent regular Part-time by the Department, comprised of a minimum of 900 hours and a maximum of 1200 hours workedless than 1820 hours per year which is worked regularly over a period of 50 weeks per calendar year.
+A position designated as regular Part-time by the Department, comprised of less than 1820 hours per year which is worked regularly over a period of 50 weeks per calendar year.
 The regular part time designation and all the benefits that accompany the designation is bestowed on the position, and not the incumbent; this does not apply to positions typically filled by students.